Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Summary

-In this work, we have comprehensively investigated the subleading-power corrections to the $B\to K^*$ form factors within the framework of light-cone sum rules (LCSR) with $B$-meson LCDAs.
-The corrections are generated by two-particle and three-particle $B$-meson higher-twist light-cone distribution amplitudes, by the power-suppressed terms in the expansion of the strange quark propagator, by the subleading-power effective current $\bar{q}\Gamma[i\slashed{D}_{\perp}/(2m_b)]h_v$ in HQET, and by the four-particle twist-five and twist-six $B$-meson LCDAs in the factorization approximation.
-By combining the leading power contribution at NLL accuracy from Ref.~\cite{Gao:2019lta} and our newly derived NLP contributions, we ultimately obtain updated predictions for the $B\to K^*$ form factors with SCET sum rules in the large recoil region.
-It is clearly shown that the power correction accounts for approximately 30\% correction to the tree level result, which is comparable to the NLL contribution.
-Moreover, we find that the dominant source of power corrections arises from the two-particle higher-twist $B$-meson LCDAs, while the impact of the four-particle corrections is numerically insignificant.
+In this work, we have comprehensively investigated subleading-power corrections to the $B\to K^*$ form factors {up to twist-six} within the framework of light-cone sum rules (LCSR) with $B$-meson LCDAs.
+The corrections arise from two-particle and three-particle $B$-meson higher-twist light-cone distribution amplitudes, power-suppressed terms in the expansion of the strange quark propagator, the subleading-power effective current $\bar{q}\Gamma[i\slashed{D}_{\perp}/(2m_b)]h_v$ in HQET, and the four-particle twist-five and twist-six $B$-meson LCDAs in the factorization approximation.
+Incorporating the leading-power contribution at NLL accuracy from Ref.~\cite{Gao:2019lta} with our newly derived NLP contributions, we ultimately obtain updated predictions for the $B\to K^*$ form factors with SCET sum rules in the large recoil region.
+It is shown that power corrections account for approximately a 30\% correction to the tree-level result, which is comparable to the NLL contribution.
+Moreover, we reach a similar conclusion that the dominant source of power corrections arises from the two-particle higher-twist $B$-meson LCDAs as in Ref.~\cite{Gubernari:2018wyi}, while the impact of the four-particle corrections is numerically insignificant.